Thaeimos/aws-terraform/README.md

     - Dynamic AMI as you can see [here](/infra-as-code/environments/test/main.tf#L133).
     - Template substitution for user-data.sh.
 - VPC
-    - Name as desired.
+    - Name as desired (VPC01).
     - Dynamic public and private subnets creation based on Availability Zones.
+    - Route tables to support the subnets.
+    - Internet gateway so the frontend components can talk to the exterior.
     - Variable that tags the environment.
     - Create log partitions for applications.
 - Frontend application using ECS (EC2) as a public component with:
     - Security groups.
     - Roles.
     - Cloudwatch log group.
     - Load balancer.
     - Auto-scalation group.
     - External endpoint of type "application" for exposing the 3 tier web stack.
 - Github pipelines to manage applications
     - Deploy on merge